Learning Objective

 Signal Phrases

 When you incorporate a quotation, at least the first time you use a source, you should provide some kind of signal phrase (set-up for your quote) that guides your reader into understanding that you are going to be presenting ideas from another person.
 Typically, we address the credibility of the source’s author and the relevance of the quotation.
-Often this means including the author’s credentials the first time they are introduced.
-For example, consider these examples of how Grace Chapman could be introduced for the first time:
+Often, this means including the author’s credentials the first time they are introduced.

-- Chapmen explains – no credibility
+- Chapman explains – no credibility

 - Grace Chapman, as Curator of Human Health & Evolutionary Medicine at the Springfield Natural History Museum, offers a different perspective on this subject and argues – credibility and relevance based on a different perspective

 The signal phrase works as a signpost to alert the reader of your paper to the incorporation of another’s ideas.
-Signal phrases are used to clearly differentiate between your thoughts and those of the authors who you quote, paraphrase or summarize.
+Signal phrases are used to clearly differentiate between your thoughts and those of the authors who you quote, paraphrase, or summarize.
 For example, in introducing a quote, paraphrase, or summary, you could use the following signal phrases:

 - Jones states that…